The Egalitarian Objection to Coercion

 Abstract

-Coercion is morally objectionable: it’s bad to be coerced and it’s wrong to coerce people.
-But why is coercion objectionable?
-In this paper, I advance an egalitarian account of what’s objectionable about coercion.
-The account is rooted in the idea that certain relationships, like those of master to slave and lord to peasant, are relationships of subordination or domination.
+I develop an egalitarian account of what's objectionable about coercion.
+The account is rooted in the idea that certain relationships, like those of master to slave or lord to peasant, are relationships of subordination or domination.
 These relationships are morally objectionable.
-Moreover, such relationships are in part constituted by asymmetries of power.
+Such relationships are in part constituted by asymmetries of power.
 A master subordinates a slave because the master has more power over the slave than vice versa.
-The account says that coercion is objectionable because it creates such asymmetries of power, and so creates relationships of subordination.
-I show how this account can address its most serious problems, and how it can illuminate what’s wrong with blackmail, exploitation, withholding aid, and compulsion.
+Coercion is objectionable, I argue, because it creates such asymmetries of power and so creates relationships of subordination.
+This account, moreover, illuminates what's wrong with blackmail, exploitation, withholding aid, and compulsion.

 Similar books and articles